What Happens When a House is Repossessed?

 However, if you repeatedly miss payments and become in arrears for 90-180 days, mortgage law dictates the lender is within their right to enact repossession of property.
 For this to start, the lender must get a judge to grant and then issue to you a repossession order from court.

-What Happens When a House is Repossessed?
+What Happens When a House is Repossessed in the UK?

 Failing to honour your side of the loan agreement by not meeting the required payments, means the lender will now do what is needed to reclaim the money loaned.
-If the loan is secured against your property, this will be done by selling the house, with most banks hiring professional estate agents or auction houses to get the sale done.
+If the loan is secured against your property, this will be done by selling the house, with most banks hiring professional estate agents or auction houses to get the sale completed.

 It’s common knowledge how volatile the housing market can be in the UK, so there may be difficulties when the lender comes to selling the house.
 If this is the case, you should be aware that additional costs could be added to what you already owe.

-These may include:
+Additional costs may include:

 • Interest payments